near/threshold-signatures/README.md

 This repository offers cryptographic implementations of **threshold ECDSA**, **threshold EdDSA** and **Confidential Key Derivation**.
-Prior to [PR#15](https://github.com/near/threshold-signatures/pull/15), the implementation had undergone professional *audit*audit.
+Prior to [PR#15](https://github.com/near/threshold-signatures/pull/15), the implementation had undergone professional *audit*.

 The ECDSA code implements an OT-based threshold protocol and a Secret-Sharing based one.
 The former is originally imported from the